clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 5: :guilabel:`cgdisk - New partition`

 #.
 The next step in creating the new partition is to define the type of
-   partition it is.
+   partition.
 The :command:`cgdisk` utility has pre-defined partition types that can be displayed by pressing the :kbd:`L` key at this prompt to show the hex codes you can use.
 These codes are used to set the correct :abbr:`GUID (Globally unique identifier)`for *GPT partition types*.
 This is